BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !battle(["Shantae",:POKEMONRANGER_F,0], "Beach Field")

 On the dock, you can interact with **Tentacool** for a battle.
+You may have to wait a while for it to come up to you, but you can catch **Corsola (Galarian)** if it wanders up to the dock.

 To the right is a *Berry Juice*.
 To the left, you'll find a replica of Mr. Luck's Tent if you want to grab any tutor moves or track Black Prisms.
 Up from here on the beach is a *Red Shard*.

 Talk to Novae up from here to begin *Battle Me Once More!*